Mahal (Israel)

 Mahal, more often spelled Machal (מח"ל), refers to the group of overseas volunteers who fought alongside Israeli forces during the 1948 Arab–Israeli War.
-Some 4,000 volunteers, mostly Jews but also non-Jews, arrived from all over the world.
-Mahal is an acronym of (Mitnadvei Hutz LaAretz, "volunteers from abroad").
+Some 4,000 volunteers, mostly Jews, arrived from all over the world.
+Mahal is an acronym of Mitnadvei Hutz LaAretz (lit. 'volunteers from abroad').

 Mahal was disbanded after the war and most of the volunteers went home, although some remained in the country as permanent residents.

 History

 Many members of Mahal were World War II veterans from United States and British Armed Forces.
 Allied armies were reduced considerably after the end of the war and many soldiers were demobilised; moreover, the service experience became mundane and did not suit some servicemen, particularly pilots.
 In various circumstances they were invited, or heard of the Jewish state's struggle for independence and volunteered.
 In some cases those who enlisted had no prior military experience.
 There were Jews and Christians, both ideological supporters of Zionism and mercenaries.

 The Ha'apala movement, also called "Aliyah Bet", which attempted to evade the 1939 and 1948 British naval blockade restricting Jewish immigration to Palestine, was assisted by 236 Machal former servicemen of the Allied navies as crews of ten clandestine Jewish refugee ships, out of sixty-six participating vessels.

 The 1948 Arab-Israeli War saw approximately 3500 foreign volunteers from 58 countries among the Jewish forces, out of an estimated 29,677–108,300 total (it grew considerably in size due to increasing levels of militarisation).
 A total of 123 Mahalniks were killed in battle (119 men and 4 women).